 Click Here for tab for Wonderful Tonight by Eric Clapton

 Starting things off nice and simple with this classic ballad from legendary guitarist Eric Clapton.
-It was written while Eric was waiting for his (at the time) girlfriend Pattie Boyd to get ready, as they were attending Paul and Linda McCartney’s party that night.
-It’s been described as one of Eric’s ‘prettiest and mellowest’ tunes, which is precisely why it’s so ideal for beginners.
+It was written while Eric was waiting for his (at the time) girlfriend Pattie Boyd to get ready for Paul and Linda McCartney’s party that night.
+It’s been described as one of Eric’s prettiest and mellowest tunes, which is precisely why it’s ideal for beginners.

 The song is at a nice and slow 92bpm, giving you time to think about the notes you’re playing.
-While there’s not exactly tons going on, it is important to pay attention to the ‘phrasing’ of the solo, which basically means anything like bends or slides, things that guitarists do to make notes sound more interesting than simply ‘playing the note’.
+While there’s not a ton going on here, it is important to pay attention to the ‘phrasing’ of the solo, which basically means anything like bends or slides that guitarists do to make notes sound more interesting than simply ‘playing the note’.